 'Right,' Thais signed, 'let us go through the plan.'

 'There's a plan now?'
-Dylis signed, wishing there was a better way to convey the sarcasm of her statement besides raising one eyebrow.
+Dylis signed, wishing there was a better way to convey the sarcasm of her statement besides raising an eyebrow.

 'Do you want your brother back or not?'
 Thais responded, her gentle movements belying the steel in her eyes.
 'Because I want mine returned safe and sound, and we'll need your help for that.'

-Feeling not unlike a chastised child, Dylis squared her shoulder and did her best to ignore the discomfort of having the demon stare at her with such trusting, yet commanding eyes.
-Lifelong prejudice wasn't exactly something you shrugged off in a couple of days, even though most of Dylis' previous friendships had been forged in battle.
+Feeling not unlike a chastised child, Dylis squared her shoulder.
+She did her best to ignore the discomfort of the demon staring at her with such trusting yet commanding eyes.
+Lifelong prejudice wasn't exactly something you shrugged off in a couple of days, even though most of Dylis' previous friendships had been forged in battles like the one they'd recently had.
 'Just tell me the plan.'

 'Interesting idea,' the knife-smile demon piped in and Dylis did her best to not show that his sudden appearance in the room had startled her.
 It hadn't taken her long to understand why Thais had chosen the sign of 'snake' for him.
 'Will we be getting lessons in how to walk and talk?
 I must warn you, I'm a very slow student.'